 Swap Out The Cable

 Cables can really throw you for a loop.
 One minute they are working just fine, the next minute they’re dead.
 Try changing out the cable if the drive doesn’t seem to be working in general.
-It could simply be a broken internal wire or busted connector.
+It could simply be a broken internal wire or a busted connector.

 Listen For The Click Of Death

 If you are using a mechanical drive and it makes a loud clicking noise when powering on, we’ve got some bad news.
 That’s one of the classic signs that a mechanical drive is dead or dying.
-In this case it’s not your iOS device.
-The drive is going bye bye.
+In this case, it’s not your iOS device.
+The drive is going bye-bye.
 If it still sort of works, try to back up what you can.

 Is The Drive The Right Format?

 Hard drives and flash drives need to be formatted before you can use them.
 Formatting is the process of arranging the space within the drive according to a system.
 It’s like books in a library arranged according to the Dewey Decimal System.
 Except, there’s no such thing as a universal file format.
-If your drive is formatted according to a standard which iOS doesn’t support, you won’t see the drive pop up at all!
+If your drive is formatted according to a standard that iOS doesn’t support, you won’t see the drive pop up at all!

 Your external hard drive is likely to be formatted in the Windows-friendly NTFS format.
-To use it with an iOS device you’ll need to change that. exFAT is a good alternative that both iOS and Windows can understand without hassle, while retaining support for large file sizes.
+To use it with an iOS device you’ll need to change that. exFAT is a good alternative that both iOS and Windows can understand without hassle while retaining support for large file sizes.

-There are two pieces of bad news however.
+There are two pieces of bad news, however.
 Firstly, iOS itself provides no way to reformat hard drives.
 So you’ll need to find a computer that can reformat the drive to exFAT.